 What Is Bitcoin Cash?

-Here we should mention that the Bitcoin scalability problems were triggered by its own popularity: the more people use it, the longer and more expensive it takes to process a transaction.
+Here we should mention that the Bitcoin scalability problems were triggered by its own popularity: the more people use it, the longer and more expensive it becomes to process a transaction.

 The History of Bitcoin Cash

-Willing to increase block sizes, developers launched BCH in 2017.
-The coin debuted with a high price of up to $900 on major exchanges.
-Interestingly enough, in December 2017 - at the height of the crypto buzz - Bitcoin Cash reached $4,091.
+Developers launched BCH in 2017 and the coin debuted with a high price of up to $900 on major exchanges.

-Note that Bitcoin Cash ABC uses the original Bitcoin Cash client and has incorporated changes like the Canonical Transaction Ordering Route, while Bitcoin SV is led by Craig Wright who rejected the use of smart contracts.
-Today Bitcoin Cash ABC is referred to as Bitcoin Cash.
+Note that Bitcoin Cash ABC uses the original Bitcoin Cash client and has incorporated changes like the Canonical Transaction Ordering Route, while Bitcoin SV is led by Craig Wright who rejected the incorporation of smart contracts.

 How Does Bitcoin Cash Work?